 Method 2:

 The device is powered on.
-Press and hold the DOWNLOAD (FEL) button, then press the Reset button, and then plug in the USB cable.
+Press and hold the DOWNLOAD (FDL) button, then press the Reset button, and then plug in the USB cable.

 When connected to a USB HUB, there may be a "Fastboot device initialization failure". |